microbit-foundation/dev-docs/bluetooth/index.md

 The [DAL/C++ reference documentation](https://lancaster-university.github.io/microbit-docs/ble/profile/#reference-documentation) lists the adopted and custom features available within the profile.

 The processor also has several non-bluetooth, proprietary modes of operation upon which the micro:bit radio protocol is based.
-This protocol works only between micro:bits and is defined as 'Micro:bit Radio' in the DAL and 'radio' in MakeCode, MicroPython, and Mbed C++.
+This protocol works only between micro:bits and is defined as 'Micro:bit Radio' in the DAL/CODAL or 'radio' in MakeCode and MicroPython.

 ### Bluetooth in MakeCode